 They had unique Shop Order numbers.
 Notables such as Harley Ear, Bill Mitchel, and “Bunkie” Knudsen received such cars.
 This is the case for this 1962 Corvette Styling Car.
 Its shop Order number is 10224.

 When Chevrolet celebrated its “Golden” anniversary in 1962, they did a special paint scheme on the 1962 Impala.
-They painted the Impala Aniversary Gold with the Yellow-gold interior.
-People who still have these usually keep some car scratch remover around, just in case.
+They painted the Impala Anniversary Gold with the Yellow-gold interior.

 Unknown to many Chevrolet enthusiasts, Chevy experimented with the gold-on-tan color combo on a Corvette before the 50th anniversary Impala.
 GM Styling completed this Corvette’s transformation on January 16, 1962.
 The build date is in advance of the Chicago Auto Show in February, where rumors circulated of a golden Corvette displayed for Chevrolet’s 50th anniversary.

 Chevrolet decided to offer a 50th-anniversary model in a special golden color combination.
 The Corvette was considered for this particular paint color, but high-level GM brass believed the full-size line would result in more sales.
 The Impala was chosen.
-Estimates are that they produced 350 Impala 50th anniversary cars for 1962.
+Estimates are that they produced 350 Impala 50th anniversary cars in 1962.

 The Mecum website says, “Styling-car expert Werner Meier inspected the original GM Styling Shop Order tag mounted on the firewall and judged it authentic due to its “crude patina” typical of original tags found on other styling cars.
 The tag reads “S.O.
-10224, 1-16-62″ and upon further examination, many components on the car were also identified by shop order 10224 including the original interior kick panels and spare-tire board that has the number applied in grease pen.
+10224, 1-16-62″ and upon further examination, many components on the car were also identified by shop order 10224 including the original interior kick panels and spare-tire board that have the number applied in grease pen.
 With this information in hand, Bloomington Gold Great Hall inductee Terry Michaelis immediately acquired the special car for his family’s private collection.”

 Two more years were spent by Fred and Terry Michaelis inspecting the car.
 The evidence revealed gold paint under the dash and behind the striker mounted in the door jamb and signs of a tan leather interior.
 They matched the original paint color which was in a preserved section, hidden from the elements under the door striker.